mustafa-ozturk/netrunnerAPI/DOCS/CONTRIBUTING.md

 # Contributing to Netrunner API

-> **Note:** This is a personal learning project.
+> **Note:** This is a personal learning project and I'm not accepting code contributions at this time.
+However, feel free to report bugs or share ideas through issues.

-**Please open an issue first** before contributing to discuss your proposed changes and avoid wasted effort.

-Small improvements, bug fixes, and documentation enhancements are welcome!
-For larger features, let's chat first.

 ## Commit Message Guidelines

-We follow a structured commit message format to maintain a clean project history:
+I (try to) follow a structured commit message format to maintain a clean project history:

 ### Format